blank space

 Please read Marshall’s important note below for additional explanation.

-3 Responses to “Denying Security Access Explicitly in Business Objects XI 3.1”
+18 thoughts on “Denying Security Access Explicitly in Business Objects XI 3.1

 1. Important Note: This does not explicitly deny anything.
 This sets everything to “not specified.”